 John Cleese: Penguins don't come from next door, they come from the Antarctic!
 Graham Chapman:BURMA!
 John Cleese:(looks around the room nervously, a genuine reaction) ...
 Why'd you say "Burma"?
 Graham Chapman: I panicked.

 The line "intercourse the penguin" was also thrown in by Graham Chapman.
-You can definitively tell that John Cleese wasn't expecting it and he nearly corpses (in the final version the scene actually cuts to another camera after a few moments).
+You can definitively tell that John Cleese wasn't expecting it and he nearly corpses.
+In the final version the scene actually cuts to another camera after a few moments and Terry Jones, sitting in front of another camera elsewhere in the studio with his image transmitted to the TV set in the skit, stumbles over his words for a moment and nearly corpses too, suggesting he was caught off-guard, too).

 Not an on-screen example, but Aaron Sorkin once ran across Allison Janney entertaining the cast and crew of The West Wing by lip-syncing to a jazz piece by Ronny Jordan called "The Jackal".
 He liked it so much he had Janney's character, CJ, do it in an episode, and had the characters imply that it was a ritual at the White House's victory parties.

 Columbo's famous And Another Thing... mannerism was a sort of Throw It In!.
 While writing the play Prescription: Murder, which introduced the character, writers Levinson and Link had just written Columbo's exit from a scene when they realized they had forgotten to include an important plot point.
 Rather than retyping the whole scene, they simply had Columbo come back in and ask "one more thing".

 William Hartnell's habit of flubbing his lines on Doctor Who was left in due to limited budget.
 (If you watch carefully, many early episodes will be peppered with minor flubs, usually a slight but noticeable delay or stutter.
 On a few occasions you might even hear Hartnell correct himself on camera, restating a word he'd misspoken.)